conroyj2/Afroman/README.md

 - Windows 7+

-*** The game may lag if your screen refresh rate is not set to 60 Hertz
+*** The game may lag if your screen refresh rate is not set to 60 Hertz.

-*** It is also recommended that you use a discreet graphics card if possible
+*** It is also recommended that you use a discreet graphics card if possible.

 Instructions to compile the source code:
 ========================================